gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 type EtcdOperatorTaskStatus struct {
   // ObservedGeneration is the most recent generation observed for the resource.
   ObservedGeneration *int64 `json:"observedGeneration,omitempty"`
-  // Status of the task
+  // State of the task is the last known state of the task.
-  Status TaskState `json:"taskStatus"`
+  State TaskState `json:"taskStatus"`
   // Time at which operation has been triggered.
   InitiatedAt metav1.Time `json:"initiatedAt"`
   // LastError represents the errors when processing the task.